kubernetes/kubectl/cmd/kinflate/glossary.md

 ## application

-An _application_ is a group of k8s resources that server some common purpose, e.g.  a webserver backed by a database.
+An _application_ is a group of k8s resources related by some common purpose, e.g.  a load balancer in front of a webserver backed by a database.

 [Resource] labelling, naming and metadata schemes have historically served to group resources together for